opensearch-project/security/TRIAGING.md

 ### How do I join the Backlog & Triage meeting?

-Meetings are hosted regularly at 3 PM Eastern Time (Noon Pacific Time) and can be joined via the links posted on the [Upcoming Events](https://opensearch.org/events) webpage.
+Meetings are hosted regularly at 11 AM Eastern Time (8AM Pacific Time) and can be joined via the links posted on the [OpenSearch Meetup Group](https://www.meetup.com/opensearch/events/) list of events.
+The event will be titled `Development Backlog & Triage Meeting - Security`.

 After joining the Zoom meeting, you can enable your video / voice to join the discussion.
 If you do not have a webcam or microphone available, you can still join in via the text chat.